Lee W. Clapp, Professor and Ph.D. Graduate Coordinator

 - Clapp, L.W., Talarczyk, M.R., Park, J.K., Boyle, W.C.
 (1994).
 "Performance comparison between activated sludge and fixed film processes for priority pollutant removals."
 Water Environment Research, vol. 66, no. 4, pp. 153-160.

-- Member, Association of Environmental Engineering and Science Professors
+- Member, American Society for Microbiology, American Chemical Society and Association of Environmental Engineering and Science Professors

 MSC 213 Texas A&M University-Kingsville